 WELL, if all the people ahead of you return their books when they're done binge-reading the book in six hours, that wait time just shortened.
 If everyone ahead of you waits for the book to return itself, that book is just sitting there for an additional 498 hours.

 Cool Way to Be Number Two:

 If you, like me, put a lot of items on hold thinking they would come at different times, then had them all come in at once, Overdrive has introduced a new feature.
 You can now defer your hold and let the next person in line have the book.
 You won't be sent to the end of the line, either, when that person is done with it, it'll come back to you.
 This is like suspending a hold, but after it's already available for you to check out.

 Cool Way to Be Number Three:

 Finally, notifications support!
-No more logging in only to discover the book you were reading was returned on the due date because you weren't paying attention and missed it.
-Now, you get a notification saying your book will be due soon and you can tap that notification to get right to where you can renew it.
-You can choose push notifications that will display on your phone, e-mail notifications that send right to your inbox or Libby notifications that only display when you're in the Libby app.
+No more logging in only to discover the book I was reading was returned on the due date because I wasn't paying attention and missed it.
+Now, I get a notification saying my book will be due soon and I can tap that notification to take me right to where I can renew it.
+(I recently contacted Libby support about my holds notification not working, they know about the problem and are working on it as of 3/30/20.)
+You can choose push notifications that will display on your phone, e-mail notifications that send right to your inbox, or Libby notifications that only display when you're in the Libby app.